 For insurance producers with an entrepreneurial spirit, a traditional corporate agency may seem limiting.
 The lack of equity interest in their book, decision-making power, and stock options as well as crippling noncompetes, can make you feel trapped in your position.
 Other options, however, do exist.

 Apart from agencies where growth is mainly from mergers and acquisitions, an entrepreneurial or lifestyle agency provides a very attractive option for those who are able to make the move.
-These agencies offer equity interest in your book of business, higher commissions, equal commissions on both new and renewing clients, stock options, flexible schedules, less restrictive noncompetes, and more.
+These agencies offer equity interest in your book of business, higher commissions, equal commissions on both new and renewing clients, stock options, flexible schedules, paid staff, less restrictive noncompetes, and more.
 Surprisingly, even when top producers discover the benefits of transitioning to an entrepreneurial agency, fear of the unknown and the loss of their book of business keeps them in their current position.

 It’s understandable that someone might fear transition, especially if they have a significant, established book of business, good benefits, and perceived security.
 Below, we address some of the most common concerns producers face when they consider a transition, and we explain why it’s never too late to make a change in your career for the better.